Fishery Improvement Project

 October – December 2014

 In October, a delegation of the FIP participated at the International Scientific Workshop organized by IATTC and held in Manta, Ecuador.
-The delegation included two to-be-named officials from the new government team at ARAP.
-There was a presentation from the Panama delegation, and the data base was made available to IATTC scientists.
+The delegation included two to-be-appointed officials from the new government team at ARAP.
+There was a presentation from the Panama delegation (see Progress Table at the end of this webpage), and the data base was made available to IATTC scientists.
 This Workshop was attended by delegates from Peru, Ecuador, Colombia, Panama, Guatemala, Costa Rica, El Salvador and Mexico and represented a major advance in regard to better knowledge of mahi biology and its fishery and a huge step forward for international coordination in regard to this highly migratory species.

 January – March 2015